Therocyn/park-hotel/README.md

 # PARKHOTEL
-A administration program for huge parks like Disney, etc.
+A administration software for huge parks like Disney, etc.

 ## Compilation Instructions 💿